-- Reliable transportation to travel throughout Eastern Washington. - WSBA membership in good standing, the ability to acquire membership through admission by motion, or willing and able to take the next bar exam. - Alignment with Equal Justice Works and NJP mission, vision and values
+- Ability to work collaboratively in a multidisciplinary setting to facilitate a coordinated community response and provide holistic services to clients. - Ability to think outside of the box and develop creative solutions to problems. - Excellent time management. - Reliable transportation to travel throughout the assigned region. - WSBA membership in good standing, the ability to acquire membership through admission by motion, or registered for the February 2024 bar exam. - Alignment with Equal Justice Works and NJP mission, vision and values